-- Criminal justice students study the components of the justice system and its assumptions and implications for the larger society.
+- Criminal justice students study the components of the justice system and its assumptions and implications for society.

 - Internships are often available and many interns pursue careers in the justice system.